JuanObiJuan/NetworkCommunication/README.md

 # NetworkCommunication

-This repository contains a series of scripts to help to move data between different pieces of software using python and UDP packages.
+This repository contains a set of tools and examples for clock synchronization, Lab Streaming Layer (LSL), and UDP communication.
+The main application that combines these techniques is the **Data Control Center**.

-Scripts are right now in development and are ment to be edited and adapted to your needs, so expect changes, additions or missing things bits on this documentation.
+Scripts are currently in development and are meant to be edited and adapted to your needs, so expect changes, additions, or missing pieces in this documentation.

-Data UDP format it will change depending on the requirements, by now you can find the initial json_schema and a json file example.
+For details about the main app, see [DATA_CONTROL_CENTER.md](./DATA_CONTROL_CENTER.md).

+You will also find initial JSON schemas and example files for UDP data formats, which may change depending on requirements.

+---

+## Examples

 ## Dependencies